polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 Polyglot Weekly grows from the question, "what would get me blogging more often?"
 I came up with a list of answers:

 * It would be fun to write as part of a community.
 I love the idea of [The Pastry Box](https://twitter.com/thepastrybox), which compiles a curated list of articles about the web.
-Wouldn't it be neat if there was a similar initiative for articles specifically about programming?
+Wouldn't it be neat if there was a similar initiative for articles about programming?
 * I wanted a platform that rendered source-code in a beautiful way, other blogging platforms I've used have been so so at this.
-* I'd love to read interesting articles from a variety programming communities.
+* I'd love to read articles from a variety programming communities.
   We can all learn from each other's methodologies, and it's important to discourage  inter-community shade throwing.
 * I love working with an editor.
 As frustrating as it can sometimes be, it helps ensure that I write quality articles.
 I wanted to create a platform that